snarflakes/PiEthereumWallet/README.md

 # An Ethereum Hardware Wallet with decentralized token Swap and physically transferrable private key:

+Bringing the blockchain to physical life, using swappable private key containing microSD cards, clicky buttons, open source code, and a bright informative display, this device makes for a great way to educate others, onboard, build, and swap tokens.

-For $30 (+ cost of microSD cards) you can make your own: Physically Transferrable MicroSDcard based cold ETH wallets!
+For $30 (+ cost of microSD cards) you can make your own!
 Load and gift small cold wallets to friends and family.

 Don't want the tax implications of sending your ETH?
-Just send USDC.
+Just send USDC + gas.
 Hand the hardware to your 💘 crypto noob/student/child, they press and hold the physical button, it instantly routes a uniswap transaction to convert all the USDC to ETH(easily customize this swap to a token of your choosing)!

 PART List: